 Remember that plants take simple chemical substances (carbon dioxide, water and minerals) and combine them into more complex substances (carbohydrates, fats and proteins), trapping and storing the sun’s energy in the form of chemical energy.

 Animals, however, do the reverse.
 Their body and cell functions break down the complex food molecules, releasing some of the stored energy; but then, as plants do, animals combine the simpler “building blocks” obtained from food substances into more complex substances that make up the cells and tissues of an animals’ body.

 Remember, too, that plants can also break down complex food molecules into building blocks and energy.
-Many of the basic molecules (amino acids, ATP and vitamins) involved in animals are the same or very similar to those found in plants.
-But many are different, because plants do not have muscles, nerves, bloods etc.
+Many of the basic molecules (amino acids, ATP, and vitamins) involved in animals are the same or very similar to those found in plants.
+But many are different because plants do not have muscles, nerves, blood, etc.